krish-shahh/ZoomClone/README.md

 5. Name Customization
 6. Support up to 4 Participants

-This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)
+This app is build using NodeJS, Socket.io, and WebRTC(PeerJs)

 ## How to run the project?